 We’re always on the lookout for new, spicy sauces to incorporate into our cooking and dump on top of our short rib tacos on Taco Tuesdays.
 I personally really enjoy spicy food and can’t get enough of it.
 For the last few years we’ve grown a variety of peppers on our own that we’ve created our own small batch hot sauces with, but there are so many great hot sauce varieties that we love bottled hot sauces as well.
 We’ve compiled a list of some of the sauces we enjoy to share with you that are different from the normal fan favorites like Sriracha, Tapatio, Tabasco, Frank’s Red Hot, and Cholula.
 The sauces vary with their levels of heat so there should be something for everyone.
 Spice up your kitchen with one of these unique hot sauce concoctions.

 The heat level for this hot sauce is hot.
 The ginger and lime pair nicely with the Scotch Bonnet peppers; it’s similar to other Jamaican hot sauces.
 They recommend trying this one with a bit of honey on sweet potatoes or wings.
 The ingredients include white vinegar, sweet onions, orange bell peppers, scotch bonnet hot peppers, lime juice, ginger root, garlic, olive oil, salt, and spices.
+This sauce has a thinner consistency and is more runny when you put it on food; the ginger is pretty pronounced so it you’re not a fan, try one of their other great sauces!

 This Latin inspired tamarind Chile paste has great flavor and isn’t too spicy.
 It’s a nice sauce for the whole family (I think even our wimpiest friends can handle this one).
 The sauce is a combination of Morita chilies and tamarind and provides mild heat.
 We really like this one on BBQ — they recommend trying it on brisket, chicken, and ribs.
 We would agree that it works nicely with meat.
+We like that it has a bit of chili flavor, but that it isn’t overwhelming.
+We’re always cautioning friends about the hot sauce being too hot so this is a nice basic everyone can try.

 Secret Aardvark : Drunken Garlic Black Bean Sauce, Drunken Jerk Jamaican Marinade, and Habanero Hot Sauce

 Mike, the creator of Mike’s Hot Honey, discovered the combination of honey and chilies while in Brazil.
 This hot sauce combines ingredients like honey, vinegar, and chili peppers to bring you a spicy and sweet condiment for you to drizzle over pizzas, chicken wings, veggies, cheese, barbecue, or even ice cream.
 We even enjoy it as a spicy sweetener in some cocktails.
 Try making a Manhattan with this stuff or spreading across some warm biscuits for breakfast.
+If you’re doing a longer cook on the smoker like a brisket, this is a great condiment to drizzle on top before wrapping and continuing the rest of your cook.

 This one has nice flavor and kick, but isn’t too spicy.
 They reccomend trying this one on burgers, steak, chicken, pork, and pizza.
 The general consensus is that if you’re not eating hot sauce on your pizza you’re doing something wrong.
 This sauce combines habanero peppers, vinegar, agave, chipotle peppers, lime juice, and garlic.
 The award winning sauce has been crowned for its bold, expressive, savory flavor profile.